pmean/build-website/text/06/PharmaIqTalksPart2.md

 > > those patients who had been taking the drug the least amount of time
 > > and the effect more or less disappeared among patients taking the
 > > drug for several years.
 This is an example of prescription bias.
 If
-> > a patient comes into a doctor\'s office showing signs of memory
+> > a patient comes into a doctor's office showing signs of memory
 > > problems and forgetfulness, the doctor may be reluctant to add on a
 > > new drug, especially if it is for prevention of a future illness
 > > rather than the treatment of a current illness.